By ELEANOR HANSSLER

 Following the closure of all IUSD schools due to COVID-19 (Corona Virus), effective Monday, March 16th, all UHS athletic events have been cancelled.
 Previously, athletic events not exceeding a capacity of 250 people were scheduled to continue, provided that there were no spectators in attendance, as per the official statement of California governor Gavin Newsom, released early in the morning of Thursday, March 12th.

-“While we understand this decision is disappointing, we believe that the opportunity to compete in athletic contests does not outweigh our obligation to place the health and safety of all our athletes, coaches, schools and communities.
-On April 6, a decision will be made to resume athletic events or continue with the postponement” (UHS website).
+“While we understand this decision is disappointing, we believe that the opportunity to compete in athletic contests does not outweigh our obligation to place the health and safety of all our athletes, coaches, schools and communities.”
+(UHS website).

 Meanwhile, coaches are looking for ways in which to ensure their students, including those taking Physical Education, are still earning the credits they need to graduate.
-Classes are expected to resume online come Wednesday, March 18th, after which information will be available regarding the aforementioned changes.
+Student athletes have been advised to contact their coaches individually regarding distance learning assignments and/or practices.